New York climate march draws hundreds of thousands

 "The march numbers are beating our wildest expectations," said Ricken Patel, executive director of activist group Avaaz, which organized the march.
 "In 2,500 marches from Paris to Bogota, we've blown past expected numbers.
 Climate change is not a green issue anymore, it's an everybody issue."

+The march wound down at 6:30 p.m.
+ET (2230 GMT) and cleaning crews moved in as police reopened the street to traffic.
+A few handfuls of people remained on sidewalks, singing and chanting in the evening, but most participants were headed home.

+A New York Police Department spokesman said there were no arrests or incidents during the demonstration.
+The police department does not provide crowd size estimates.

-A crowd, including U.S. senators Bernard Sanders, an independent from Vermont and Democrat Sheldon Whitehouse of Rhode Island, marched along the city's Central Park, through midtown Manhattan to Times Square, where they stopped for a moment of silence at 12:58 p.m.
+During the demonstration the crowd, including U.S. senators Bernard Sanders, an independent from Vermont and Democrat Sheldon Whitehouse of Rhode Island, marched along the city's Central Park, through midtown Manhattan to Times Square and stopped for a moment of silence at 12:58 p.m.
 (1658 GMT).

 Ban, wearing a T-shirt that read "I'm for climate action" marched arm-in-arm with British primatologist Jane Goodall and French Ecology Minister Segolene Royal.